 Simmons’ Phitness Plus already has a very diverse client base throughout south, east, west, and north Madison, Fitchburg, Verona, and Monona.
 “What we want to do as a member of this community and a socially conscious organization is to bring those groups together where they can play and grow and learn together,” Simmons says.
 “The Boys and Girls Club has agreed to allow us to bring that model to both of its clubs – where community and diversity meet in one place to live healthier lives.”

 So, starting right now, you can come in and work out at the Taft Street location Boys and Girls Club for just $5 a month.
 The Allied Drive Boys and Girls Club gym will open in September with the same offer, Simmons says.
+Additionally, if you’re looking for convenience, consider checking out treadmill rental near me.
 “At Taft [Street Boys and Girls Club], we are open from 7 a.m.-1:30 p.m. and people have access to the weights, the treadmills, the basketball gym.
 If you live in the 53713 zip code you receive two free classes per week.
 That’s a 10:30 a.m.
 ‘Free Your Health’ nutrition group on Saturday and a 9 a.m.
 ‘Fit Camp’ on Sundays.
 That’s included in the membership.
 All for $5 a month; seniors can get reduced or free rates.”

 Right now, Simmons’ goal is to create access for everybody so that money is not an issue as he starts that ripple effect toward creating a healthier overall community.